alemart/speedy-vision/README.md

 Creates a sink of keypoints using the specified name.
 If the name is not specified, Speedy will call this node `"keypoints"`.
 An array of `SpeedyKeypoint` objects will be exported from the pipeline.

+###### Parameters

+* `lightspeed: boolean`.
+Accelerate GPU-CPU transfers by means of an additional buffer used to download the data.
+You'll get the data from the previous frame.
+Defaults to `false`.

 ###### Ports

 | Port name | Data type | Description |